 Circa 1998.
 Our high school Bible teacher takes us to pass out tracts in downtown Indianapolis.
 As we are trained in or exhorted to evangelism in Christian school Bible classes and chapel services, as well as during Sunday morning church services, church leaders often repeat how urgent it is to reach children for Jesus before they turn 18, citing statistics about how few adult conversions there are as if this is the greatest crisis the world faces.
 They don’t pause to ask whether there is anything manipulative or untoward in seeking to convert impressionable children.
 People’s very souls are on the line, eternity is on the line, and you want to think about ends and means?

 One day I ask my mom, who teaches in our Christian school, to try to imagine a Muslim mother who believes as strongly in Islam as she does in Christianity, to consider how that mother would feel if her children came home converted to Christianity by strangers.
 This does not especially compute.
 Our chapel speakers and church pastors rave about the gravity of eternity.
 “If you had the cure for cancer, you would share it, wouldn’t you?
 Then why are you afraid to witness, when a person’s soul lives for eternity in heaven or hell?
 Are you ashamed of the Gospel of Christ?”
 The chapel speaker rails on, but I’m still stuck on that reference to sharing the cure for cancer.
 Our community is unanimous in its opposition to universal healthcare.
 Do these people listen to themselves?
 I hate passing out tracts in downtown Indianapolis, but I do it anyway.
 I have felt ill at ease for a few years, and my crisis of faith has become acute, but I do not yet know how to call all of this out as abuse.
-I will try to hold on through college and into grad school, and even in grad school I will often dissimulate with my family or just keep quiet about what I really do and don’t believe.
+I will try to hold on through college and into grad school, and even in grad school I will often dissimulate with my family or just keep quiet about what I really do and don’t believe.2017.
+Over the last few years, after some two decades of deconstruction from hardline Evangelical indoctrination, I am finally able to articulate my thoughts about the abusive nature of Evangelicalism.
+And make no mistake: while all proselytizing entails objectification, efforts to convert other people’s children through church camps, VBS, or other “outreach” events are particularly predatory.
+Meanwhile, scaring your own impressionable children into praying the sinner’s prayer via visions of hell, and then sending them out to convert their unbelieving neighbors, friends, and relatives, is abuse.
+Full stop.
+No child should have to face that kind of pressure, the kind that drew me into the cycle of abuse as I made the occasional attempt to convert someone else’s child through the horrifically exploitative practice of “friendship evangelism.”

 Every now and again, I wonder what happened to Jimmy, with whom I lost touch decades ago, and whose last name I have long since forgotten.
 I hope he wasn’t ultimately scarred by abusive Christianity to the extent I was.
 If you’re out there, Jimmy, I’m sorry for pressuring you to “ask Jesus into your heart.”
 I didn’t know any better.
 But you, parents, reading this blog?
 To be very frank, you should know better.
 You can do better.
 As a childhood spiritual abuse survivor continuing to deal with fallout and depression, I ask you, please, to break the cycle.